Kayla Marie Estrada (she/her)

 Sheyla is a Latine/Chicanx-identifying

 Zoë Reneé App is a Black, biracial student from Portland, Oregon representing as co-chair for the Professional Mental Health Counseling (PMHC) program at Lewis & Clark’s Graduate School of Education and Counseling.
 Zoe loves to work with kids and dreams to exist at the intersection between mental health and movement.
 She is passionate about representation in mental health care and social justice for all.

-GSoCA is currently looking for a representatives from each program (MCFT, SAA, and Education) at the graduate school to become Co-Chairs.
+GSoCA is currently looking for representatives from each program (MCFT, SAA, and Education) at the graduate school to become Co-Chairs.
 This is to ensure that all members of the GSOCA community are better represented.
 Interested?
 Email us today!

-GSOCA Email: GSOCA@lclark.edu
+GSoCA Email: GSOCA@lclark.edu